avi892nash/LaungeTest/memory-bank/progress.md

 - `src/data/mockData.ts` has been significantly expanded to 16 entries with diverse data.
 - Lounge list filtering logic based on airport selection (dropdown and text input) and category filter is implemented in `ExploreScreen.tsx` and ready for testing.
 - Screen transition animations configured for horizontal (iOS-like) behavior; verification pending.
-- Image loading in `OfferDetailScreen.tsx` fixed; verification pending.
+- Image loading in `OfferDetailScreen.tsx` fixed and verified.
+- Image loading throughout the app (via `resolveImagePath`) fixed and verified.

 ## Known Issues
 - User reports that previous styling changes (rounded corners on benefits container, blue search bars) might not be appearing.
 This could be a Metro Bundler caching issue.
+(Note: This may be resolved now that the app has likely been rebuilt/reloaded to test the image fix).
 - The `✕` icon for clearing a selected airport is an intended UI feature.
 Other general placeholder icons might exist elsewhere.
 - The current styling for icons within text inputs (`searchBarText`, `dropdownText`) in `ExploreScreen.tsx` uses a single color (`#FFFFFF`) for both the icon character and the text.
 This needs to be adjusted so icons are orange and text is dark, as per the target design.
 - The new filter button is present structurally but has no functionality.